Union Bridge, Aberdeen 1807

 His work was his life rather than marriage, and he remained single.
 The 1891 census, showed his parents, now retired, living with him in Battersea, London together with Christina.
 As an active member of the House of Commons, William needed to be within easy reach of Parliament.
 In due course, he moved back to Scotland where on the 19th of July 1898, he died, aged just fifty-four in Cults, near Aberdeen.
 His newspaper obituaries were testimony to the esteem in which he was held.
 His brothers James and Alexander, and his sister Margaret, each named a son William Alexander.
 A truly great person of his times, and greatly missed.
 The next son of James Hunter was also to achieve greatness, but in a very different field.

 George Sherwood Hunter was their second child born, in 1846, christened on the 30th of May 1846.
 This was the year of the Fire Horse which occurs every sixty years.
 Those born in such a year often possess remarkable qualities and potential.
 George would seem to have harnessed the power and channelled it into his art.
 The censuses of 1871 and 1881 record him as an artist painter and a painter of oil figures.
 The landscape of Aberdeenshire and its variety of industries would have given him excellent subject matter with the North Sea coastline inspiring him further.

-He eventually left
+He eventually left Scotland and

 “… he is a new man and none of the critics dare to praise him … he has struck out a distinct and original line of his own.
 We have too many copyists and many imitators … to pass over any sign of originality we may come across.”
-He travelled widely both in
+He travelled widely both in England and the continent.

 The previous year, 1889, he had married Constance Mary Suart at Lancaster Gate Christ Church on the 23rd of April.
 Both were into their middle forties but were to share their lives for the next 30 years.
 Constance came from a very interesting family which merits some space here of its own.